grig23/primetime.en/help/programming/tvsdk-3x-ios-prog/ios-3x-content-resolver/ios-3x-content-resolver-implement-ios.md

 ---
 description: You can implement your resolvers based on the default resolvers.
-seo-description: You can implement your resolvers based on the default resolvers.
-seo-title: Implement a custom opportunity/content resolver
 title: Implement a custom opportunity/content resolver
-uuid: 0023f516-12f3-4548-93de-b0934789053b
 ---

 # Implement a custom opportunity/content resolver {#implement-a-custom-opportunity-content-resolver}